 A new vaccination called Myxo RHD PLUS is now available and is a combined vaccine for all three of these potentially fatal diseases.
 This means that your rabbit only needs a single vaccination to be fully protected.

-If your rabbit has not been vaccinated at all in the last 12 months, then yes you need to contact your vet and discuss vaccinations as quickly as possible.
+If your rabbit has not been vaccinated in the last 12 months, then you should contact your vet and discuss vaccinations as quickly as possible.

 If your rabbit has had a single vaccination some time ago, they may not be protected from myxomatosis and both strains of RHD.
 Since these diseases can be fatal for rabbits, it’s worth checking with your vet as soon as possible.

 If your rabbit has always been regularly vaccinated and is up to date with their vaccinations against myxomatosis and both strains of RHD; the combination of these two vaccines will mean that your rabbit has adequate protection.
 You will be offered the new vaccination at your next vaccination appointment.

 It is not recommended that rabbits go outside without injections as they can catch diseases from other animals, insects and even in the air.
 Some of these diseases can be fatal and a vaccinated rabbit stands a better chance of fighting them.